spark-mv/cdn/install.md

 Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com/cp), then go to the 'detailed statistics' area to verify that statistics are recorded into your account.

-The quickest way to see your recent activity is by clicking on 'debug mode' and then on the 'recent events' button.
-Events appear 5-10 seconds after you finish viewing a video.
+First, click on 'debug mode' and then on the 'recent events' button.
 You should see a few lines, with your IP address and browser information, which will look like:
 ```
 ID	            Timestamp               IP	            Zone    Country Browser	    Platform
 bwsaver_report	10-Jan-2016 16:55:25	212.235.66.73	gen	    il      chrome 47   Win32
 video_init      10-Jan-2016 16:53:39	212.235.66.73	gen	    il      chrome 47   Win32
 ```

-You will only see detailed statistics in the 'disabled' column, since HolaCDN is only operating in statistics mode at this point.
+If you see ```bwsaver_report``` recent events, go back to the detailed statistics table.
+HolaCDN is currently in statistics mode, so you will only see numbers in the 'Stats mode' column.
 Note that it may take a few minutes for statistics to appear in the table.

 # 5. Deploy to production